Last updated: 6/5/2020

 - Following State of Colorado and Tri-County Health Department public health orders and recommendations and encouraging residents to do the same

-- Continuously messaging Northglenn residents on current COVID-19 impacts and actions
+- Continuously messaging Northglenn residents and businesses on current COVID-19 impacts and actions

 - Maintaining essential services like public safety, trash/recycling, water and wastewater

-- Providing additional hand-santizing areas and more disinfecting measures for staff in buildings
+- Providing additional hand-santizing areas and more disinfecting measures in city buildings and parks

 - Keeping staff informed and reminding them of preventative measures; staff is working remotely if possible